danielzmeow/Swift-Tutorial/README.md

 ### Unit Test

 Recall that your test product is **separate** from your app product.
-Use such codes.
+Use the following code:

 ```Swift
 @testable import YourApp